eska5/sudokuSolver/README.md

 # sudokuSolver
-sudoku.py solves sudoku in every possible combination using recursion
+sudoku.py solves sudoku in every possible combination using recursion and prolog